Our politics and practices have been shaped by communities and organizations committed to working for racial and economic justice.

-Our politics and practices have been shaped by communities and organizations committed to working for racial and economic justice.
 One of the ways we stay accountable to these communities is by continuously asking how to be in mutually supportive relationship with the traditions, organizations and thought leaders we are inspired by.
-On this page we will map our network, trace our roots, and point towards organizations and resources we believe in.
+We trace our roots to the following organizations, we move money to them annually, and they remain important parts of our network today.

 Resource Generation